Photomath

 Seed Round in 2010

-Schematic Labs is a mobile technology company focused on creating entertainment applications for Android and iOS devices.
-Specializing in mobile social entertainment, the company develops software that allows users to share music and engage with others in a social context.
-Through its innovative applications, Schematic Labs aims to enhance the way users experience and interact with music on their mobile devices.
+Schematic Labs is a mobile technology company focused on creating entertainment applications for Android and iOS platforms.
+It specializes in developing mobile social entertainment software that allows users to share music and engage with content in a social context.
+By combining technology with entertainment, Schematic Labs aims to enhance the user experience in mobile applications, fostering community interaction through music sharing and related activities.

 Miso operates a second screen application designed to enhance the television viewing experience by making it more interactive and social.
 Available on various platforms including iPhone, iPad, Android, and the web, Miso allows users to check in to their favorite shows and episodes, earning points and unlocking virtual badges as they engage with content.
 The app fosters community interaction by enabling users to compare their viewing habits with friends and see what others in the Miso community are watching.
 Additionally, Miso integrates with social media platforms like Facebook and Twitter, allowing users to share their viewing activities instantly.
 The platform also offers features for personalizing profiles and content, making the overall TV watching experience more tailored to individual preferences.